kroy2022/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - Sea Monster Crowdfunding

-Submitted by: **Your Name Here**
+Submitted by: Kevin Roy

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**CrowdFunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: 5  hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [Y] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [Y] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [Y] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [Y] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+I added 3 functionalities: I added a feature where when you scroll over the bottom buttons they turn red.
+I added a new button in the header that takes you down to the bototm of the page.
+And finally, when you hover over the new button it turns yellow.
 ## Video Walkthrough

 Here's a walkthrough of implemented features: